YoungCatChen/LRExportHEIC/DEVELOP.md

 ## Build for distribution

-TL;DR: Run this command, assuming the code-signing certificate and the notarization credentials are stored in your Keychain:
+TL;DR: install Xcode.
+Import the code-signing certificate and the notarization credentials into your Keychain.
+Then run this command:

 ```sh
 TEAM_ID=1111YOUR1TEAM1ID \